-To address this, The Farr Institute has committed to collaboratively investing in the professional development of research scientists and other professionals who work across academia, healthcare and industry.
-By running a mixture of education and training programmes for those with new skills and by allowing individuals with existing capability to broaden their expertise and knowledge, the Institute hopes to nurture a new community of ‘health data scientists’ with an understanding of both ‘big data’ and healthcare.
+To address this, The Farr Institute committed to collaboratively investing in the professional development of research scientists and other professionals who work across academia, healthcare and industry.
+By running a mixture of education and training programmes for those with new skills and by allowing individuals with existing capability to broaden their expertise and knowledge, the Institute nurtured a new community of ‘health data scientists’ with an understanding of both ‘big data’ and healthcare.

-By training people from different backgrounds in the same environment, the Institute encourages individuals to apply understanding from a range of subjects to their research.
-By providing more than just technical training, The Farr Institute embeds professional skills such as communication, leadership, influencing ability and decision making into its courses.
+By training people from different backgrounds in the same environment, the Institute encouraged individuals to apply understanding from a range of subjects to their research.
+By providing more than just technical training, The Farr Institute embedded professional skills such as communication, leadership, influencing ability and decision making into its courses.